 We poured over gazillions of TED Talks and whittled down to the top 5 Ted Talks by teachers who made an impact in the life of their students.
 Through these talks, they share their stories and inspire teachers to create magic.
 Watch these talks to learn how they did it:

-Top 5 TED Talks For Teachers in 2014
+Top 5 TED Talks For Teachers

 1. Teach Teachers how to Create Magic by Christopher Emdin